-If you’ve had some basic AF sex education you might have been taught that there are only two sexes and two genders.
+If you’ve had some basic sex education you might have been taught that there are only two sexes and two genders and that men have to behave one way and women another.
 Wrong.
-Sex and Gender is a lot more complicated than that.
+It’s a lot more complicated than that.

 You can probably see that the words on the left are what are often regarded, culturally, as what ‘men are supposed to be like’ and the words on the right are what ‘women are supposed to be like’.
 The point of this activity though is for you to decide where you are.

 Instead of thinking you have to be one or the other think about whether sometimes you are somewhere in between.
 Are there times when you are definitely at one end of a scale but sometimes not so much?
 Can you use these scales to write a description of what kind of person you are?
 So when someone asks you what your gender is on a form you might be able to say one thing, but if you were having a conversation about gender and what that means to you, that would be a lot more complicated and also interesting.

 This is one of the leading sex and relationships education websites and I need your support to keep it free and ad free.
 Find out how you can support what I’m doing here.

 Identity and What You Do